 Working with UCF, Sony created a custom application that replaces BRAVIA’s default standby screen with custom images or videos to brighten the room or promote college events.
 Via the display’s embedded Meeting Free app, BRAVIA displays information even when screens are in standby mode.

-“Before, these displays were just black screens that were visible from the outside,” states Don Merritt, Director of UCF’s Office of Instructional Resources.
-“That big black rectangle hanging on the wall didn’t present an interesting look as you walk into the impressive lobby of DPAC.
-“We’ve used other manufacturers in other spaces, but this is the first time we found a way to improve the visual engagement with the displays when they weren’t being used.”
+‘Before, these displays were just black screens that were visible from the outside’ states Don Merritt, UCF’s Director, Office of Instructional Resources.
+‘That big black rectangle hanging on the wall didn’t present an interesting look as you walk into the impressive lobby of DPAC.
+‘We’ve used other manufacturers in other spaces, but this is the first time we found a way to improve the visual engagement with the displays when they weren’t being used’.
 Merritt also reports seeing students connect their portable consoles to play games while taking study breaks in the rooms.

 The displays are easy to use, with all inputs within easy reach to reduce worries about them being damaged or broken in everyday use.
-Students simply connect their laptops; BRAVIA automatically selects the source and displays what’s on the student’s screen, eliminating the need for a remote controller that can potentially get lost.
+Students simply connect their laptops: BRAVIA automatically selects the source and displays what’s on the student’s screen, eliminating the need for an remote controller that can potentially get lost.

-UCF has also taken advantage of BRAVIA’s power-scheduling feature, which allows displays to be automatically turned off at night and on again in the morning.
-As well as conserving energy, this saves staff time, since no-one needs to be physically present to switch screens on and off.
+UCF has also taken advantage of BRAVIA’s power scheduling feature that allows displays to be automatically turned off at night and on again in the morning.
+As well as conserving energy this saves staff time, since no-one needs to be physically present to switch screens on and off.